Why Are My Breasts Getting Bigger After Menopause?

 A 2004 study that involved 1,130 postmenopausal women ages 54 to 71 found 18.6 percent of the women had to buy a bigger bra due to breast growth, while just 1.7 percent reported a reduction in breast size.
 A 2014 study with 208 women ages 45 to 65 revealed that 80 percent noticed a significant change in their breasts during aging.

-So there is a connection between menopause, aging and breast growth or other physical changes to the breasts.
+So there is a connection between aging, menopause and breasts getting bigger, as well as other physical changes to the breasts.

 Breasts usually stop growing around age 17 or 18, though, for some women, they can continue to grow during their 20s, according to Greves.